TIMELINES, MAPS, INTERVIEWS AND SUMMARIES

 This site gives an explanation of the different parts of the treaty

-World War I Explore the countries that participated in World War I, the major battles that took place, and the military units and weapons that were used, and other related links.
+Explore the countries that participated in World War I and the major battles that took place,

 World War I Document Archive.
 You can find a lot of primary sources about World War I here.